Iorana

 Sadly, it rained most of the day, and we missed the opportunity to visit Ahu Tahai at sunset.
 But Federico surprised us in the hotel bar with a wine and cheese party.
 We all sat around and chatted and stuffed ourselves on snacks.
 Afterwards, everyone called it a night, except Maureen, one of three women from Wisconsin who are traveling together, and I, who decided to walk to a nearby restaurant to get salads.
 (We also split an order of fried shrimp.)

-Incidentally, as we got news of the election results, everyone in the group seemed to be delighted with the gains by the Democratic party.
+Incidentally, as we got news of the election results, everyone in the group seemed happy with the gains by the Democratic party.
 I think it’s true what Mark Twain said: “Travel is fatal to prejudice, bigotry, and narrow-mindedness.”

 Wednesday, November 8